-From the architect.
+Text description provided by the architects.
 The project is located in one of the newly urbanized parts of the seaside city of Batumi, Georgia.
-It includes fuels station, McDonald’s, recreational spaces and reflective pool.
+It includes fuels station, McDonald's, recreational spaces and reflective pool.

 Given the central location and therefore importance of the site, it was decided to give back as much area as possible for recreation to the city by limiting the footprint of the building and vehicular circulation.
 This resulted in one volume with all programs compressed within.